-If you would like to talk with a Confidential Advisor, acting within the professional standards of their profession, please contact the Counseling Center telephone 570.208.5873, Mr. Brian Cook at briancook@kings.edu or Mrs. Tina Arendash, at tinaarendash@kings.edu or Campus Ministry, Fr.
-Thomas Looney, C.S.C., College Chaplain at 570.208.5890 or 570.208.5836 or thomaslooney@kings.edu.
+If you would like to talk with a Confidential Advisor, acting within the professional standards of their profession, please contact the Counseling Center telephone 570.208.5873, Mr. Brian Cook at briancook@kings.edu or Mrs. Tina Arendash, at tinaarendash@kings.edu or Campus Ministry, Rev. Brogan Ryan, C.S.C. and Rev. Russell McDougall, C.S.C. at 570.208.5890.
 These offices are available during normal college business hours.

-COPYRIGHT AND LICENSED MATERIALS-INFORMATION
+COPYRIGHT AND LICENSED MATERIALS- INFORMATION